 Best for Summer: Korres Greek Yoghurt Nourishing Probiotic Gel-Cream

 Summer and dry skin may not go hand-in-hand, but it can happen.
 Still, when you’re dealing with dry skin during the warmer months, you want something that’s going to pack a hefty dose of hydration, but with a light and non-greasy finish.
 Enter this gel-based cream, which magically offers both a featherweight texture and plenty of hydration.
 The namesake ingredient instantly soothes and cools the skin, a major plus on hot, summer days.
 It also delivers a dose of probiotics, helping to support your skin’s microbiome, a surefire way to help lock in hydration.

 Best for Sensitive Skin: BeautyStat Cosmetics Universal Pro-Bio Moisture Boost Cream

 This newbie from a team Byrdie fan-favorite brand has everything that sensitive skin wants and needs—it helps to soothe, moisturize, and strengthen the skin barrier.
 Formulated with probiotics, hyaluronic acid, and ceramides, it’s also dermatologist-tested and fragrance-free, two other very important criteria for those with sensitive skin.

 Best Brightening: Epara Moisturizing Face Cream

 Skin that’s more hydrated and glowing?
 Sign us up.
 Here, it’s the dynamic duo of brightening licorice root extract and niacinamide that get the job done, helping to fade the appearance of discoloration.
-Also noteworthy is the addition of SPF 15, super important since any and all of your brightening attempts can be easily thwarted by sun exposure.
+Also noteworthy is the super-important addition of SPF 15.
 And don’t worry, it’s still very moisturizing, thanks to the addition of sodium hyaluronate and a variety of natural oils.

 Best for Irritated Skin: First Aid Beauty Ultra Repair Cream Intense Hydration

 Whether it’s an eczema flare-up or just itchy flakiness, reach for this when your skin is already compromised.
 It contains colloidal oatmeal, an ingredient designated by the FDA as a skin protectant that can help soothe issues such as eczema, rashes, and more.
 The soothing and hydrating formula also contains skin-loving shea butter and allantoin, and it works equally well on both face and body, making it a great pick for anyone who loves multi-tasking products.
 Plus, it also comes in three different sizes.

 Best Natural: Alaffia Coconut Reishi Nourishing Day Créme